v1ktorrr0x/discord-agent-gateway/PROJECT_SUMMARY.md

-# Discord AI Bot Handler - Project Overview
+# Discord Agent Gateway - Project Overview

 A lightweight Discord AI bot handler for running multiple AI agents from a single service.